All Products

 --from-literal=secretkey=***

-6. Create a file named event-bus-mns.yaml and set the parameters to the actual values.
+6. Create an event-bus-mns.yaml file and replace the parameter values in the example with your actual values.

-• topic: Replace the value with the name of the topic created in Step 2.
+• topic: Replace this value with the name of the Simple Message Queue (formerly MNS) topic that you created in Step 2.

-• endpoint: Replace the value with the endpoint that you obtained in Step 2.
+• endpoint: Replace this value with the endpoint that you obtained in Step 2.

 apiVersion: argoproj.io/v1alpha1